 Each year the faculty of the department recognize the meritorious achievements of its majors by awarding financial assistance in honor of former faculty members.
+Students that have completed a minimum of 12 hours in history courses are eligible to apply for department scholarships.
+Application forms are available at the beginning of the spring semester in the history department (Henderson suite 311).
 Early in the spring, the department faculty reviews the academic performance of its current majors and recognizes one or more for their achievements within the department.

 Established in 1986, the Bright-Bader Scholarship goes to a currently enrolled history major recommended by the department chairperson.
 Drs.
 Bright and Bader were longtime chairs of the history department, and their former students created this scholarship.
 Indeed, Dr. Bright served as chair from the early 1940s until the mid-1950s, while Dr. Bader served as chair from the mid-1950s until the mid-1980s.